arijitb17/arijitb17/README.md

 - 🐳 Use **Docker** and **Kubernetes** for containerization and deployment.
 - 🗄️ Work with **MongoDB** and **PostgreSQL** depending on the project's needs.
 - ⚛️ Build frontends with **React** and **Next.js**.
-- 🔗 Currently exploring **Web3 and blockchain** — still learning the ropes.
 - 🛠️ Enjoy solving real problems and building things that actually work.

 ---